nose-devs/nose/functional_tests/doc_tests/test_issue107/plugin_exceptions.rst

     ...
     AttributeError

-Likewise since the next plugin fails in a preparatory method, outside of test execution, the entire test run fails when the plugin is used.
+Likewise, since the next plugin fails in a preparatory method, outside of test execution, the entire test run fails when the plugin is used.

     >>> class FailPreparationPlugin(EnabledPlugin):